 Wanna See Mount Fuji?
 How to get from Tokyo to Kawaguchiko

-Updated April 2022, How to get from Tokyo ro Kawaguchiko was originally written in October 2018
+Updated December 2023, How to get from Tokyo to Kawaguchiko was originally written in October 2018

 That famous photo you see of Mount Fuji with the Tokyo skyscrapers?
 Well, it’s not that easy to replicate because Mount Fuji is quite far from Tokyo, paired with the fact that skies aren’t always clear.